Captur/expo-reference/README.md

 ## Installation

-1. Install the Captur SDK package `npm install @captur-ai/captur-react-native-events`
+1. Install the Captur SDK package `npm install @captur-ai/captur-react-native-events` ( 0.7.0 or higher )
 2. Create the plugin file ( found in `/plugins/captur-plugin.js` )
 3. Add the plugin to your app.json ( see app.json )
 4. Run `npx expo prebuild --clean`